moetomg/magnet-engine/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![GitHub last commit](https://img.shields.io/github/last-commit/moetomg/magnet-engine)

-Welcome to the Magnetic Core Loss Modeling Web-Based GUI project!
-This project provides a user-friendly graphical user interface (GUI) for modeling magnetic core losses in power electronics.
-The underlying model is based on the IEEE PELS-Google-Enphase-Princeton [MagNet Challenge 2023](https://github.com/minjiechen/magnetchallenge/tree/main) competition models.
-The website is currently deployed at [Magnet Engine](https://magnet-engine-dfprepz3gq-ts.a.run.app) and maintained by The University of Sydney.
+Welcome to the Magnet Engine!
+This GUI platform offers a comprehensive and user-friendly interface for modeling magnetic core losses in power electronic applications.
+Designed to assist engineers, researchers, and professionals, the GUI simplifies the process of simulating and analyzing core losses, enhancing both the design and optimization of power electronics systems.

+## About the Project
+This project utilizes state-of-the-art modeling techniques based on the models developed for the IEEE PELS-Google-Enphase-Princeton [MagNet Challenge 2023](https://github.com/minjiechen/magnetchallenge/tree/main).
+Our goal is to provide an accessible, web-based tool that empowers users to explore and apply advanced core loss models in a straightforward and effective manner.

+The platform is currently deployed at: https://magnet-engine-app.sydney.edu.au (TBA) and is actively maintained by The University of Sydney.
+Our team is committed to continuous improvement, regularly updating the tool to incorporate the latest research findings and industry best practices.

 <img src="icons/mclogo.jpg" width="1000">